Skip to main content

 Layout

-Layout changes the broad layout direction or family used to place nodes.
+Layout changes the broad graph direction used to place nodes.

 In the current UI, the main presets are:

-Layout Model changes the layout engine variant behind the selected layout.
+Layout Engine changes the layout engine variant behind the selected layout.

 The current options are:

-Choose the faster option when you want quick iteration.
-Choose the slower option when you want a cleaner layered result and can tolerate more waiting.
+Choose Sugiyama lite when you want fast iteration.
+Choose ELK layered crossing min when you want a cleaner layered result and can tolerate more waiting.

 Edge Path